minvws/nl-covid19-data-dashboard/docs/feature-flags.md

 ```

 If the feature contains a new page, the route should return a 404 when the
 feature is disabled.
-For this purpose we can use a wrapper function for
+To achieve this we use a wrapper function for
 getStaticProps:

 ```ts